PostgreSQL Loop

 END$$;

-The above code, emp_name is a variable of record type that contains the column data of first_name and last_name using the FOR statement.
+In the above code, emp_name is a variable of record type that contains the column data of first_name and last_name using the FOR statement.

-Postgresql loop through records
+postgresql loop through records

-In Postgresql, we can iterate or loop through a range of dates, suppose we want to print every date from today to the next 10 days.
+In PostgreSQL, we can iterate or loop through a range of dates.
+Suppose we want to print every date from today to the next 10 days.

-Let’s print the hire date of the employees from 1991-06-01 to 1995-10-10 using the below code.
+Let’s print the hire dates of employees from June 1, 1991, to October 10, 1995, using the code below.

 DO $$